 Table 3 compares mail survey and CHTS estimates for several measures of interest.
 In the coastal counties covered by both surveys, the mail survey estimate of total fishing effort is approximately 4.1 times larger than the CHTS estimate (63,082,000 trips vs. 15,510,000 trips).
 The direction of differences between CHTS and mail survey estimates of total effort is consistent among states, although the magnitude of the differences varies from a factor of approximately 3.4 in NC to a factor of over 5 in NY.
-The direction of differences between CHTS and mail survey estimates is also consistent between fishing modes (private boat fishing and shore fishing), although differences are much more pronounced for shore fishing, where the mail estimate is larger than the CHTS estimate by a factor of 6.1 (40,425,000 vs. 6,642,000), than for private boat fishing, where the mail estimate is 2.6 times larger than the CHTS estimate (22,658,000 vs. 8,868,000).
+The direction of differences between CHTS and mail survey estimates is also consistent between fishing modes (private boat fishing and shore fishing), although differences are much more pronounced for shore fishing, where the mail estimate is larger than the CHTS estimate is 2.6 times larger than the CHTS estimate (22,658,000 vs. 8,868,000).